-Students are exposed to a variety of welding techniques on multiple types of materials.
-Primary instruction includes welding safety, metallurgy, plasma arc and oxyfuel cutting, blueprint reading and OSHA safety.
-Students are exposed to welding standards and codes, welding inspection and to the certification process.
+Students will gain experience with a variety of welding processes on multiple types of materials.
+Primary instruction includes welding safety, SMAW, GMAW, GTAW, FCAW, plasma and oxyfuel cutting, blueprint reading and OSHA safety.
+Students are exposed to welding codes and standards, welding inspection and to the certification process.
 They will also learn about apprenticeship opportunities available with several trade unions.